 Is Owner Compensation Replacement free money?

 Yes, essentially!
 You can treat the Owner Compensation Replacement as personal income and use it however you want.
-With the updated guidance allowing for 2.5 months’ worth of net profit as OCR, that means your entire PPP loan could be used for personal purposes—essentially free money.
+With guidance allowing for 2.5 months’ worth of net or gross profit as OCR, that means your entire PPP loan could be used for personal purposes.

 How does Owner Compensation Replacement work with PUA or unemployment benefits?

 You will need to report your OCR over the entire covered period.
-If you’re claiming 2.5 months of OCR, that means you will need to report 10 weeks’ worth of net or gross income over a covered period of at least 11 weeks.
+If you’re claiming 2.5 months of OCR, that means you will need to report 2.5 months’ worth of net or gross income over a covered period of at least 11 weeks.
 If you want to claim your entire OCR, we do not expect you’ll be able to apply for forgiveness early (in other words, you’ll have to wait out a covered period of at least 11 weeks before applying).